felipetech4/MVP-BackEnd/README.md

 - Login.
 - Agendamento de serviços.

-A proposta deste MVP é integrar o back-end às principais funcionalidades da plataforma desenvolvida previamente no front-end, aprimorando a experiência do usuário e a eficiência do sistema.
+A proposta do nosso MVP é integrar o back-end às principais funcionalidades da plataforma desenvolvida previamente no front-end, aprimorando a experiência do usuário e a eficiência do sistema.

 ---